 Wisdom of the Navy

-After having his romantic advances crushed by the picture house ticket girl, grocery delivery boy Norman attempts to take his own life but typically is inept at doing that.
-Just as he contemplates jumping off a cliff he is convinced to join the Navy as he will not only travel but get all the girls he wanted.
+After having his romantic advances crushed by the picture house ticket girl, grocery delivery boy Norman (Norman Wisdom) attempts to take his own life but typically is inept at doing that.
+Just as he contemplates jumping off a cliff he is convinced to join the Navy as he will not only get to travel but get all the girls he wanted.
 Unfortunately Norman is not use to the life of discipline aboard a Navy vessel and soon finds himself in trouble.
 But he also finds himself selected to pilot an experimental rocket as it is meant to be idiot proof.

-What though does give "The Bulldog Breed" is a bit of an extra edge when watched now is spotting the various familiar British actors in supporting roles.
+What though does give "The Bulldog Breed" a bit of an extra edge when watched now is spotting the various familiar British actors in supporting roles.
 As such there is John Le Mesurier, Frank Williams, Sheila Hancock, Oliver Reed, Johnny Briggs, Michael Caine and even William Roach all of whom make you double take when you spot them in these supporting roles.

 What this all boils down to is that "The Bulldog Breed" will certainly be a lot of fun for Norman Wisdom fans but equally having the same issues which all of his movies had which is too end up being samey due to the familiarity of the humour with the usual selection of comedy trips and gurns on display.